-If you spend anytime designing, you’ll know that cut out images or shapes are more interesting than square or rectangular images.
+If you spend anytime designing, you’ll know that photoshop cut out shape or image are more interesting than square or rectangular images.
 Have a look at the two flowers below, which one makes the most impact?

 Cut outs look great.
 Just do a Google image search for “product” and you’ll see that the advertising industry has cottoned on to this.

-So, how do we create these cut outs and get rid of backgrounds in Photoshop?
+So, how do we create these photoshop cutouts and get rid of backgrounds?
 In this video above I give you two ways (although there are many more): an easy way and a hard way.

-Cutting out with the Magic Wand tool (W) in Photoshop
+Photoshop Cut Out Shape with the Magic Wand tool (W)

 The Magic Wand in Photoshop selects a consistently colored area without having to trace an outline.
 There are a number of tools that do the same thing like the Background Eraser Tool as well as the Magnetic Lasso Tool but I find the Magic Wand better.